kawa-analytics/kawa-docker-install/README.md

 __CPU__

 KAWA will use all available CPU to maximize performance.
 So the more CPU - the better.
 For processing up to hundreds of millions / billions of rows, the recommended number of CPUs is at least 64-cores.
-Both AMD64 and ARM64 architectures are supported.
+We only support AMD64 architecture.

 __Storage Subsystem__